bookofproofs/bookofproofs.github.io/_sources/history/19th-century/libri.md

 **Guglielmo Libri** was an Italian mathematician who worked on mathematical physics, number theory and the theory of equations.
 He also published works on the history of mathematics.

 ### Mathematical Profile (Excerpt):
+* Libri's research career in mathematics began while he was still an undergraduate and he published his first paper Memoria ...
 * Libri certainly took his role in the Academy very seriously but there was some resentment caused by the fact that he was not a native Frenchman, and this was somewhat increased by his own rather arrogant nature.
 * His friendship with Arago was certainly helpful to Libri in obtaining prestigious posts yet soon this relationship went sour (although we do not know the reason for this) and by 1835 instead of being recognised as close friends, the pair were recognised as bitter enemies.
 * Arago was a powerful figure in French mathematics at the time and counting him as an enemy meant that many in the mathematical establishment also became Libri's enemies.